davidenberg/Multhithreaded-Bank-Program/README.md

 Begin by starting the server.
 This will initialize the bank account service and allow you to connect using the "connection" binaries.
-Up to four clients can be serviced at once, others will be placed in a queue while wating for their turn.
+Up to four clients can be serviced at once, others will be placed in a queue while waiting for their turn.
 The following commands are accepted:

 “l 1”: give balance of account 1 “w 1 123”: withdraw 123 euros from account 1 “t